Dear Mr. Electrician: How do I extend the kitchen electrical outlets from the wall a little so I can add ceramic tile?

 I like to use the deeper ReceptXtenders for the rough-in phase on existing outlet boxes.
 That way, whoever installs the backsplash will have to cut around my box.
 After the backsplash is finished, I change the extenders to the proper depth.

 Too often, I was called in after the backsplash was installed and had to make the holes in the wall bigger to fit the new GFCI receptacles.
-I bought a RotoZip tool and diamond bits so that I could trim the tile and stone on the kitchen counter backsplashes without causing damage.
+I bought a RotoZip tool and diamond bits to trim the tile and stone on the kitchen counter backsplashes without causing damage.

-The ReceptXtenders do a good job of supporting the electrical outlet or switch so that the devices are even with the finished wall.
-After the wall is finished, you could use box extenders instead to fill in the gap and support the wiring device.
+The ReceptXtenders do an excellent job supporting the electrical outlet or switch so that the devices are even with the finished wall.
+After the wall is finished, you could use box extenders to fill the gap and support the wiring device.

 I added the two 3/4″ ReceptXtenders to the above switch and outlet during the rough-in phase so that any installer that mounts something over them will have to cut around the extenders, making my job easier when I have to install the new outlets, switches, and wall plates.

-By me attaching the black, 3/4″ ReceptXtender to the existing outlet electrical box during the rough-in, the tile installer gave me a very cleanly cut hole in the tile backsplash.
+By attaching the black, 3/4″ ReceptXtender to the existing outlet electrical box during the rough-in, I gave the tile installer a very cleanly cut hole in the tile backsplash.

 This method makes it much easier to install the GFCI outlet during the finishing phase of construction.
 I removed the 3/4″ extender and installed one that is the proper depth, like the blue one above, which is 1/2″ deep and adds 3.3 cubic inches to the overall box fill.

-When installing wiring where kitchen cabinets are going to be installed, it is a good idea to use steel protective nail plates.
+Using steel protective nail plates is a good idea when installing wiring where kitchen cabinets will be installed.
 Cabinet installers tend to use very long screws to attach their cabinets to the wall.

-You can see in the above photo the nice cutting around the electrical box that was done by the tile installer.
-If that black extender was not there, the opening to the electrical box would have been cut smaller.
+The above photo shows the tile installer’s excellent cutting of the electrical box.
+If that black extender had not been there, the opening to the electrical box would have been cut smaller.

 The four sizes of ReceptXtenders Box Extenders pictured above are 1/4″, 3/8″, 1/2″, and 3/4″.
 Notice the notch on the upper right corner of the 3/4″ receptacle extender.
 I had to cut it a little to accommodate a receptacle.